Pierre Schaedelin's Braised Short Ribs

 - 2 tablespoons all-purpose flour

-- Homemade Beef Stock, or canned store-bought low-sodium beef broth (optional)
+- Homemade Beef Stock for Pierre Schaedelin's Braised Short Ribs, or canned store-bought low-sodium beef broth (optional)

 - 1 ounce bittersweet chocolate, coarsely chopped